Target level of study

 Presentation

-The Master's in Fundamental Physics and Applications (PFA) at the University of Montpellier offers a highly diversified training program covering different areas of physics - from astrophysics to particle physics, nanotechnologies and quantum technologies - and its interfaces with materials chemistry, biology and computer science.
+The Master's degree in Fundamental Physics and Applications (PFA) at the University of Montpellier offers a highly diversified program covering various fields of physics—from astrophysics to particle physics, nanotechnology, and quantum technologies—and its interfaces with materials chemistry, biology, and computer science.

 Objectives